PACFA sets standards for training and education in the counselling and psychotherapy field.

-The Training Standards require education and training in counselling, psychotherapy or Aboriginal & Torres Strait Islander Healing Practices, that must be undertaken in a qualification approved by the Tertiary Education Quality Standards Agency (TEQSA) or the Australian Skills Quality Authority (ASQA) at either the undergraduate or postgraduate levels (AQF level 7 to 9).
+The Training Standards require that education and training in counselling or psychotherapy must be undertaken in a qualification approved by the Tertiary Education Quality Standards Agency (TEQSA) or the Australian Skills Quality Authority (ASQA) at Bachelor degree level or above (AQF level 7 to 9).

 The PACFA Training Standards came into effect on 8 October 2020.

-In sum, to apply for membership, you must first have undertaken a course that meets the below minimum requirements as set by the Training Standards:
+To apply for membership, you must first have undertaken a course that meets the minimum requirements as set by the Training Standards:

-- The course must be at an AQF Level 7 (Bachelor degree) or above;
+- The course must be at Bachelor degree level or above (AQF Level 7 or above)

-- Additionally, within the course there must be a placement with a minimum of 40 hours of client contact, and 10 hours of supervision attached to this client contact.
+- Within the course there must be a placement with a minimum of 40 hours of client contact, and 10 hours of supervision attached to this client contact.

 Download the PACFA Training Standards.

-Grandfathering arrangements apply in limited circumstances for Applicants you completed training under the former PACFA Training Standards (2014).
-The final cut-off date for the grandfathering scheme is 31/12/2023.
+Grandfathering arrangements apply in limited circumstances for applicants who completed training under the former PACFA Training Standards (2014).
+The final cut-off date for the grandfathering scheme is 31 December 2023.

 Questions about the PACFA Training Standards